 How does our immune system work?

 Our immune system comprises numerous biological structures and processes which protect our body against parasites such as viruses or bacteria.
 The immune system of a healthy individual can distinguish healthy somatic cells from those that may harm the body.
 The immune system can also be viewed as a very dynamic communication network made up of innate and adaptive mechanisms.
 The functionality of defending processes relies on the constant exchange of information among all participating structures.
 The immune system must react to external influences in order to secure our safety.
 Whenever any pathogen manages to pass the barriers of our body or any cell becomes damaged, our immune system becomes concerned with a cascade of processes leading to tag and destroy such potentially harmful particles.
 This practice applies to viruses, bacteria, or even poorly evolving body cells.
-Whenever these structures are recognized and presented to the immune system, it triggers a cell signaling reaction that ensures that the information transmits to other cells to get on the defense.
+Whenever these structures are recognized and presented to the immune system, it triggers a cell signalling reaction that ensures that the information transmits to other cells to get on the defence.
 Unfortunately, there are cases where the immune system does not recognize a healthy cell from a damaged one, and therefore also incorrectly fights the body’s cells.

 What is the endocannabinoid system, and how does it interact with the immune system?